mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 What this list comprehension does is flatten a list of lists.
 That's it.
 This is a very common pattern!
-Just bear in mind that there is another alternative in the standard library that may or may not be more well-suited for your use-case: [`itertools.chain`](http://docs.python.org/3/library/itertools.html#itertools.chain).
+Just bear in mind that there is another tool in the standard library that does a similar thing and that may be better, depending on your use case: [`itertools.chain`](http://docs.python.org/3/library/itertools.html#itertools.chain).

-### Filtering one iterable based on another one
+### Filtering one iterable with another one

 ```py
 # Lib/_pydecimal.py in Python 3.11
 [sig for sig, v in self.flags.items() if v]
 ```

-This list comprehension shows another pattern that is quite common, in which we are filtering elements of one iterable based on a second iterable.
+This list comprehension shows another pattern that is quite common, in which we are filtering elements of one iterable based on the values of a second iterable.
 In this case, we are actually getting keys and values from a dictionary, but this is also commonly done by putting together two iterables with [the built-in `zip`][pydont-zip].